 When to apply?

-Under the change in policy announced in July 2004, it is permissible for an employer to file H1B extensions after 6 years on H1B status, even before the LC or I-140 petition has been pending for at least 365 days.
+It is permissible for an employer to file H1B extensions after 6 years on H1B status, even before the LC or I-140 petition has been pending for at least 365 days.
 The start date requested on an H1B visa extension must be after the time when the Labor or I-140 petition has been pending for over 365 days.

 This extension can only be applied by the employer and not by the individual H1b holder.